pub struct ContextBuilder {

 pub fn with_stock_strings(self, stock_strings: StockStrings) -> Self

-This is useful in order to share the same translation strings in all Context
+This is useful in order to share the same translation strings in all Contexts.

 The mapping may be empty when set, it will be populated by